Jay Ingram

 Jay Ingram CM (born March 20, 1945) is a Canadian author, broadcaster and science communicator.
 He was host of the television show Daily Planet (originally titled @discovery.ca), which aired on Discovery Channel Canada, since the channel's inception in 1995.
 Ingram's last episode of Daily Planet aired on June 5, 2011.
 Ingram announced his retirement but stated he will make guest appearances on Daily Planet.
 He was succeeded by Dan Riskin.
-His book The End of Memory: A Natural History of Aging and Alzheimer's is forthcoming from St. Martin's Press in 2015.
+His book The End of Memory: A Natural History of Aging and Alzheimer's was published by St. Martin's Press in 2015.

 Biography

 Ingram hosted the science program Quirks and Quarks on CBC Radio One from 1979 (when he took over the show from David Suzuki) to 1992 (when he was succeeded by Bob McDonald).
 During his tenure Ingram won two ACTRA Awards and a Centre for Investigative Journalism Award.
 In 1993, Ingram hosted The Talk Show, a CBC Radio series about language, winning the "Science in Society Journalism Award" for his efforts.
 He then moved to CBC Television where he contributed science features to CBC Newsworld's Canada Live and segments on the brain to The Health Show on the main network.
 In November 1994 he moved to the Discovery Channel.